 Play Doctor!
 A Reading Game

 Is your nose stuffed up?
 Do you have a broken toe?
 Playing doctor is not only fun, it's also a way to teach kids about the parts of the body and how they are spelled.
 From ankles to neck bones, your child can practice reading new words while learning simple anatomy.
-The best part is she gets to be a doctor (without even going to medical school!)
-With you as her favorite patient, your child can diagnose and learn to read everything from the hand to the heart.
+The best part is she gets to be a doctor (without even going to medical school).
+With you as her favorite patient, your child can diagnose and learn to read all the different parts of the body, from the hand to the heart.

 What You Need:

 - Grab the sticky notes and write the following parts of the body: forehead, ear, head, nose, mouth, neck, arm, hand, stomach, leg, knee, ankle, foot, toe, and heart.
 Be sure to write each letter clearly so your child can practice recognizing initial letters or clusters of letters.